kubatyszko/SD-SCSI/README.md

 the 74F06s in place (like i did with the 8 other boards).

-After putting together the PCB, you have one 1-pin header on the PCB, which is NRST, the other JTAG signals are available on the SCSI connector - check the schematics.
+After putting together the PCB, you have one 1-pin header on the PCB, which is NRST, the other JTAG signals are available on the SCSI connector.
+Make sure the termination resistors and the 74F06s are not installed and wire your JTAG adapter to the SD-SCSI board the following way (numbers in brackets are 20 pin JTAG connector pins):

+- TMS (7) to SCSI pin 42
+- TCK (9) to SCSI pin 38
+- TDI (5) to SCSI pin 36
+- TDO (13) to SCSI pin 18
+- NTRST (3) to SCSI pin 14
+- NRST (15) to NRST pin on PCB
+- GND (4) to SCSI pin 20

+You can power the SD-SCSI board using USB.

 Flash the firmware, run a first check
 ----------------------------------------

 The firmware consists of several parts that need to be flashed into the correct locations.
-With openocd, you can use those commands:

-  flash write_image erase kernel.bin 0x08000000
-  flash write_image erase dfuboot.bin 0x0801cd00
-  flash write_image dfustart.bin 0x0801ff00
-  flash write_image current.hib 0x0801fff0
+Have a look at the provided openocd.cfg to find out what goes where.
+You can also use this config file to flash your SD-SCSI adapter with a simple "populate" after "reset halt".

 - kernel.bin is the main firmware for the SD-SCSI adapter
 - dfuboot.bin is a DFU boot loader, so you can update the firmware using USB later
-- dfustart.bin is a starter for the DFU boot loader, which always sits at FLASH end - 256 bytes
+- dfustart.bin is a starter for the DFU boot loader, which always sits 256 bytes before FLASH end
-- current.hib is a "hardware information block", which always sits at FLASH end
+- current.hib is a "hardware information block", which always sits 16 bytes before FLASH end
-  - 16 bytes

 The whole firmware is based on MiKOS, a realtime operating system project i'm working on since several years and it currently is not planned to open source